 Medicare Part C, also called Medicare Advantage (MA), these are coverage plans maintained by private insurers, but required to meet Medicare standards.
 Those incorporating prescription drug coverage (Medicare Part D) are known as MAPD plans and are the most common Medicare Part C plans.

 Unlike Original Medicare, which has an annual enrollment period (AEP) of Oct.
 15 to Dec.
-7, the Medicare OEP begins January 1 and ends March 31.
+7, the Medicare Advantage Open Enrollment Period (MAOEP) begins January 1 and ends March 31.
 This Medicare enrollment period is designed for beneficiaries that have a MAPD (Medicare Part C Plan) and wish to make changes to their coverage.
 So, what are your plan options and when do your changes take effect?

 - Change your current MA or MAPD plan to another MA or MAPD plan.

-- Drop your current MA or MAPD plan and go back Original Medicare with a Medicare Supplement Plan (Medigap Plan) and add a Part D (Medicare Drug Plan).
+- Replace your current MA or MAPD plan and go back Original Medicare with a Medicare Supplement Plan (Medigap Plan) and add a Part D (Medicare Drug Plan).